api-search/explore/_apis/twilio/properties/voice-openapi.md

                   type: string
                   minLength: 34
                   maxLength: 34
-                  pattern: ^IL[0-9a-fA-F]{32}$
+                  pattern: '^IL[0-9a-fA-F]{32}$'
+                  description: >-
-                  description: The Twilio-provided string that uniquely identifies the IP Record resource to map from.
+                    The Twilio-provided string that uniquely identifies the IP Record resource to map from.
                 SipDomainSid:
                   type: string
                   minLength: 34
                   maxLength: 34
-                  pattern: ^SD[0-9a-fA-F]{32}$
+                  pattern: '^SD[0-9a-fA-F]{32}$'
+                  description: >-
-                  description: The SID of the SIP Domain that the IP Record should be mapped to.
+                    The SID of the SIP Domain that the IP Record should be mapped to.
               required:
                 - IpRecordSid
                 - SipDomainSid
+      summary: Create Source IP Mapping
     get:
       description: ''
       tags:
+        - Voice
+        - IP Address
+        - Source
-      - VoiceV1SourceIpMapping
+        - Mapping
       parameters:
         - name: PageSize
           in: query
+          description: >-
-        description: How many resources to return in each list page.
+            How many resources to return in each list page.
 The default is 50, and the maximum is 1000.
           schema:
             type: integer
             minimum: 1
             maximum: 1000
         - name: Page
           in: query
           description: The page index.
 This value is simply for client state.
           schema:
             type: integer
             minimum: 0
         - name: PageToken
           in: query
           description: The page token.
 This is provided by the API.
           schema:
             type: string
       responses:
         '200':
           content: